WreckNoFear/valorant-piano-midi/README.md

 # Run the program
 **Ensure that the latest version of `Python 3` is installed and a MIDI piano is connected via a MIDI to USB adapter.**

-1. Download all files from Github in ZIP file format
+1. Download all files from GitHub in ZIP file format
 <img width="402" alt="Screenshot 2023-03-11 at 2 38 42 pm" src="https://user-images.githubusercontent.com/69378029/224462972-4b2ca7d9-8233-4c4e-8271-51ff684580a4.png">

 **2.** Unzip the downloaded file